janya0802/vsdRiscvSoc/PHASE1WEEK1.md/Task2.md

-## Task-2: Compile "Hello, RISC-V"
+# Task-2: Compile "Hello, RISC-V"

+## Objective:
+To write and compile the simplest bare-metal C program using the installed toolchain.

 We will write a very basic hello world kind of program in c and will cross-compile for rv32imc architecture, and verify the output elf file.